juliannetzer/WiSe2425_Worldbuilding_khb/session3.md

 A basic Unity script looks like this:
 ```
-using UnityEngine; //import classes needed for the script to run, in this case the basic Unity Engine
+using UnityEngine; //imports whats needed for the script to run, in this case the basic Unity Engine

 public class ExampleScript : MonoBehaviour //Name of the Script (must be the same as the filename)
 {